Sploups21/CTF/Midnight Flag CTF/NETWORK/Le jeton de Catwoman - Write up.md

 This is a small Kerberos exchange.
 So to find the password of catwoman, we will need to steal it's TGS and crack it 😺

-To list quickly the credentials inside the packet, I use NetworkMiner :
+To list quickly the credentials inside the pcap file, I use NetworkMiner :

 ![1](https://user-images.githubusercontent.com/66923124/164990651-7f413fd4-5b3f-427e-84a0-ed478a3ec128.png)